cablespaghetti/cablespaghetti.dev/content/2025-06-19-hosting-a-fediverse-instance-on-an-original-raspberry-pi.md

 If you're mad enough to follow this guide a something doesn't work, the blog source [is on GitHub](https://github.com/cablespaghetti/cablespaghetti.dev) for you to open an Issue or Pull Request with any corrections.

-You can also complain to me on the Fediverse/Mastodon at [@sam@cablespaghetti.dev](https://cablespaghetti.dev/fedi/sam).
-The [snac](https://codeberg.org/grunfink/snac2) instance hosting this profile also runs on the very same Pi in this article.
-Watch this space for a blog on that journey.
+You can also complain to me on the Fediverse/Mastodon at [@sam@cablespaghetti.dev](https://cablespaghetti.dev/fedi/sam) which will come to this very Raspberry Pi.
+If I am slow to respond you know why!

 ## Bonus Bit: Backups